 Tempering Valve, 6 Gallon Capacity, Surface Mounted Stainless Steel Cabinet

 Fail Safe: In event of restriction or failure of hot water supply, internal bypass allows valve to deliver cold water to emergency unit.
 In bypass mode, valve will deliver 4 GPM of cold water at 30 PSI flow pressure.
-In event of loss of cold water supply, valve will close and not deliver water.
+In event of loss of cold water supply, valve will close to prevent scalding and not deliver water.

-Flow Capacity: Refer to chart below for flow capacity of valve at specified pressure drops:
+Flow Capacity: Refer to chart below for flow capacity of valve at specified pressure drops.

 Mounting: Tempering valve is mounted in 16 gauge Type 304 stainless steel surface mounted cabinet.
 Cabinet has hinged door with lock.

 Inlets: 1/2″ nominal sweat female hot and cold water inlets.
 Each inlet has check valve and supply stop.

 Quality Assurance: Valve is completely assembled and water tested prior to shipment.
 Valve is certified to ASSE 1071.
 Valve is certified to meet low lead requirements of wetted surface area less than 0.25% lead by weight.